Demos Vol. 1 + Vol. 2

-Demos Vol. 1 + Vol. 2 is a demo album released by King Gizzard & the Lizard Wizard on September 29, 2020, exclusively through bandcamp and vinyl.
+Demos Vol. 1 + Vol. 2 is a compilation album released by King Gizzard & the Lizard Wizard on September 29, 2020, exclusively through Bandcamp and vinyl.
 It compiles demos and unreleased tracks ranging from the band's entire career.
 It was originally released as two separate albums (Vol. 1 Music to Kill Bad People To and Vol. 2 Music to Eat Bananas To) but was eventually compiled into one.